Nismonx/conga-multiple-robots/README.md

-# Adding a Second Conga to HA addon
+# Adding a Second Conga to HA using the Beta addon

 This guide will help you add another robot to your Home Assistant (HA) server.